 Hi!
 My name is Sarah Vann (previously Herr-Davies) MS, CCC-SLP.
 I hold a Master's Degree from Portland State University, am licensed to practice in the state of Oregon, am ASHA (American Speech Language Hearing Association) certified, and am currently working on obtaining my Board Certified Specialist Certificate for Fluency Disorders.
-I have a special interest in fluency disorders, but my skill set and passion does not stop there as you will notice when browsing through my website.
+I have a special interest in fluency disorders and feeding, but my skill set and passion does not stop there as you will notice when browsing through my website.

 I sometimes wish that I could say, "my entire life always knew I wanted to be an SLP (Speech Language Pathologist)," but what kid ever says that?!
 First of all, the word 'pathologist' is a doozy to say and second, unless you've needed one, worked with one, or your parent is one, you've likely never even heard of one.
 Instead, I wanted to be a lawyer or a veterinarian until I reached high school and started learning French, German, and American Sign Language.
 That is when my love of language truly sparked.
 By the time I was a senior, I was all set on going to Oregon State University (OSU) to major in International Studies, so that I could continue developing my love of language and make a career out of it.
 I had my courses mapped out, my roommate assigned, and was ready to begin my journey to OSU.
 Although I had just received the "French Student of the Year" award at the end of my senior year, I was also awarded the "Family and Consumer Studies" award.
 What is that, you ask?
 Well...it meant I was really good at cooking, taking care of kids, and sewing, and for some reason, that excited me.
 My sewing teacher said she saw "real talent" in the way I could look at a picture of a dress in a magazine, create a pattern for it, and then sew up a final product very close to the original.
 I remember sitting at a sewing machine on the last day of class, and her saying to me, "you should really consider becoming a fashion designer."
 In that instant, my entire path shifted.
 My underdeveloped 18 year old brain thought it would be a great idea to not go to OSU and pursue my love of language, and instead, move to Los Angeles to go to fashion design school.
 So that's what I did.
 After six months I knew I had made a mistake, but I refused to let my parents know they were right.
 Furthermore, I was having the time of my life meeting celebrities, working at fashion shows, and paying a small fortune to live in a dumpy apartment with two amazing roommates.
 After I graduated with a degree in Fashion Design, I moved back home to Oregon, totally abandoning my degree in fashion design, got married, and had three beautiful little boys (whom are not so little anymore).

-It wasn't until my middle son, at age 5, was referred to an SLP, did I learn about the profession.
+It wasn't until one of my sons (mom of 4 boys here), at age 5, was referred to an SLP, did I learn about the profession.
 After what I recall was a less-than spectacular therapy session that consisted of giving us worksheets to go home and fix an /r/ on our own, I went home and googled, "how to fix an r" because I was certain a piece of paper wasn't going to do the job.
 Suddenly, ads for speech language pathology programs started popping up on my computer whenever I got online.
 Eventually, I clicked on one from Portland State University (PSU).
 The hairs on the back of my neck stood up, and I got chills allover my body.
 "This is your calling," went through my mind, and that was that.
 Being a single mother at this point, I enrolled part-time in the undergraduate Speech and Hearing Sciences program at PSU while working full-time.
 I became involved with the department and the National Student Speech Language Hearing Association (NSSLHA), becoming their Vice President and the next year, President, and I actively started volunteering and working in the Autism community.
 Finally, I was admitted into graduate school after five years of hard work and perseverance.

 A Passion for Stuttering